akarnokd/async-enumerable/README.md

 This is practically the same queue-drain or trampolining logic used throughout RxJava.
-It is recommended though to use the combinators and operators of `AsyncEnumerable` instead as working with a sequence of `CompletionStage` continuations, especially when there are multiple active sequences involved is complicated.
+It is recommended though to use the combinators and operators of `AsyncEnumerable` instead as working with a sequence of `CompletionStage` continuations, especially when there are multiple active sequences involved as complications.